 In addition to his obsessive eye for detail—he even invented the first portable movie camera to capture footage of animals in the wild, to better create more accurate taxidermy mounts—Akeley was also a badass: In one of many adventures, he killed a leopard with his bare hands.

-11. When the rhino that belonged to Louis XIV and Louis XV was hacked to death by a revolutionary in 1793, its skin was varnished and stretched over a frame of wooden hoops.
+When the rhino that belonged to Louis XIV and Louis XV was stabbed to death by a revolutionary in 1793, its skin was varnished and stretched over a frame of wooden hoops.
 At that time, it was the largest animal to undergo a modern taxidermy process.
-The skin is on display at the Museum national d’Histoire naturelle in Paris (below); its bones are displayed separately.
+The skin is on display at the Muséum National d’Histoire Naturelle in Paris; its bones are displayed separately.

 A version of this story ran in 2012; it has been updated for 2021.